scalawithcats/scala-with-cats/src/pages/adt/structural-recursion.md

 ### Folds as Structural Recursions

 Let's finish by looking at the fold method as an abstraction over structural recursion.
-We know that every algebraic data types has a structural recursion skeleton that is determined entirely by the structure of the algebraic data type.
+We know that every algebraic data type has a structural recursion skeleton that is determined entirely by the structure of the algebraic data type.
 For `MyList`, defined as

 ```scala mdoc:reset:silent